garden-io/garden/docs/reference/commands.md

 # A map of all modules that were published (or scheduled/attempted for publishing) and the results.
 published:
   <name>:
-    # Set to true if the module was published.
+    # Set to true if the build was published.
     published:

     # Optional result message from the provider.